-However, when the threshold is set at lower value than around 4, the added timing error seemed to be large slightly.
-While the right plot implies that if the $\sigma$ is set at small value, the curve shifts upper direction, and it seems to be better to set the $\sigma$ as $\sim 0.5 \text{ ms} \times 6/\text{SNR}^{\text{expected}}$ , at the SNR threshold 2.
+However, when the threshold is set at a lower value than around 3, the added timing error seems to slightly largen.
+While the right plot implies that if σ is set at small value, the curve shifts upwards.
+It seems to be better to set σ as $\sim 0.5~{\rm ms} \times 6/{\rm SNR}^{\rm expected}$, at the SNR threshold 2.
 Thence, the model of the timing error which was used in this investigation works around the optimal SNR threshold.
 However it is not the best model for investigation of low threshold behavior such as below around 2.

-Finally, it is confirmed that the added timing error for the V1 is reasonable at around the optimal threshold.
-If the behavior at the SNR threshold of around 2 is interested in, it is better to use more realistic SNR dependence of the $\sigma$ .
+Consequently, it is confirmed that the added timing error for V1 is reasonable at around the optimal threshold.
+If one wants to study the behavior at the SNR threshold of around 2 more in detail, it is better to use more realistic SNR dependence of σ .